aeyobd/dwarfs/thesis/notes/mcmc_hists.md

 ## Tests

-- Does incorperating uncertainties with the MCMC matter?
+- Does incorporating uncertainties with the MCMC matter?
 - MCMC convergence & resolution?
 - Recovery (long term project)